Malaevleo/dynamical_system_somatic_mutations_2024/README.md

         only_r:bool=False,
         only_sigma:bool=False,
         only_alpha:bool=False,
+        only_d:bool=False,
         z_min:float=0.1,
         z_max:float=0.9,
         d_min:float=0.1,
         d_max:float=0.9,
         legend:bool=True,
-        custom_conf:List = None,
-        custom_thr:float = None,
-        custom_init:List = None) -> None:
+        proportions:bool=True) -> None:

         '''
-            Perturb the parameters of a system to see the results.
+            ####Perturb the parameters of a system to see the results.

             ######
-            Args: fraction for interval as {parameter/fraction; parameter*fraction}, sampling_freq - amount of equidistant points to separate the interval, x_bound = cut the plot on this value of time, only_* - variate only * parameter, {z_min; z_max} and {d_min;d_max} - bounds for proportion of alive mutants and their death rate, legend - show legend on plot or not, custom_* - define your own parameters and solution for a variator.
+            Args: fraction for interval as {parameter/fraction; parameter*fraction}, sampling_freq - amount of equidistant points to separate the interval, x_bound = cut the plot on this value of time, only_* - variate only * parameter, {z_min; z_max} and {d_min;d_max} - bounds for proportion of alive mutants and their death rate, legend - show legend on plot or not, proportions - whether on not to plot population as a fraction of K.

             ######
             Output: plots and lifespans